-Although severe dehydration is rare, running in the heat might cause to experience some of these common symptoms.
+Although severe dehydration is rare, running in the heat can cause some common symptoms.

-Loss of electrolyte from sweating can cause muscle spasms and cramping during your run but also in the hours after.
-Although not serious, ensure you're staying hydrated and eat food high in potassium like sweet potatoes, avocados and bananas.
+Loss of electrolytes from sweating can cause muscle spasms and cramping during your run and in the hours after.
+Although it's not serious, ensure you're staying hydrated and eat food high in potassium like sweet potatoes, avocados and bananas.

-Defined by dehydration, headaches, nausea and a core body temperature of up to 40 , heat exhaustion is common in runners who haven't yet adapted to the heat.
+Defined by dehydration, headaches, nausea and a core body temperature of up to 40°C, heat exhaustion is common in runners who haven't yet adapted to the heat.

-Other symptoms may include dizziness and confusion, loss of appetite, excessive sweating, pale and clammy skin, cramps in the arms/legs/stomach, fast breathing or pulse and intense thirst.
+Other symptoms may include dizziness and confusion, loss of appetite, excessive sweating, pale and clammy skin, cramps in the arms/legs/stomach, fast breathing/fast pulse and intense thirst.

-If you start experiencing these symptoms move to a cool place, lie and down and raise your feet slightly.
-Drink plenty of water, this can include sports and rehydration drinks.
-And try to cool your skin, try wet cloths, fans and cold packs.
+If you start experiencing these symptoms, move to a cool place, lie and down and raise your feet slightly.
+Drink plenty of water (this can include sports and rehydration drinks).
+Try to cool your skin with wet cloths, fans or cold packs.

 2. Don't just drink water: This might sound counterintuitive but you need more than water to stay hydrated.
 When you sweat you lose electrolytes, as well as energy, which can put stress on your body.
-There is now a huge range of hydration tabs that can rehydrate you of these essential electrolytes which will keep you safe and boost your performance.
+There is now a huge range of hydration tabs that can rehydrate you with essential electrolytes.

 3. Know your limits: This might sound like obvious advice but if your body is telling you to slow down or stop then do it.
-Especially in hotter weather, your body will be put under increased stress from dehydration and increased temperatures so listening to it when it starts exhibiting symptoms of dehydration is really important.
-If you start exhibiting symptoms of dehydration be sure to hydrate and be safe when running in hot weather.
+In hotter weather, your body will be put under increased stress from dehydration and increased temperatures, so listening to it when it starts exhibiting symptoms of dehydration is really important.
+If you start exhibiting symptoms of dehydration be sure to hydrate and keep an eye on your intensity.